LeslieDancey/FME_Desktop_Advanced/conditional_attribute_values.md

 **10)** Add AttributeCreator

 Add an AttributeCreator connected to each TestFilter output port.
 Use the AttributeCreator to create the correct FloodRisk attribute (and value) for each output port (i.e. Port 1: FloodRisk = 1).

+In fact, it’s probably easier to place one AttributeCreator and duplicate it for each port, editing the FloodRisk value each time.

+**11)** Add Inspector

+Place a single Inspector transformer and connect each AttributeRangeMapper output to it.
+Open the Inspector parameters dialog and under Group-By select the newly created attribute called FloodRisk.

+**7)** Save and Run Workspace

+Save and run the workspace.
+You should see each address colored to match its flood risk.
+You can also turn off each zone in turn to see which addresses are most/least at risk.

+**The Conditional Values Method**

+This is a one-step process involving an AttributeCreator transformer.

+**12)** Place AttributeCreator

+Place an AttributeCreator transformer and connect it to the AttributeRenamer.

+Open the parameters dialog.

+Under AttributeName enter FloodRisk.

+Under Value click the drop-down arrow and choose Conditional Value.

+See that there are fields for Test Condition and Output Value.

+Double-click the first Test Condition field and a Tester-like dialog will open.

+This can be the test for FloodRisk=1 (the highest).
+According to the table of calculations, this can occur only when Zone=100 and Elevation <= 10.

+So, set up the Tester to test for Zone = 100 AND Elevation <= 10.
+The important part here is to set up the test as an AND (i.e. both clauses) must be true.